Registration for the Annual Conference: 25 – 27 August 2025 in Paris has closed

 Abstract:

-Meeting climate targets implies rapid decarbonisation and a substantial increase in renewable energy (RE) investment and deployment.
+Aligning economic pathways with a 2°C climate target implies rapid decarbonisation and a substantial increase in renewable energy (RE) investment and deployment.
 The financial system plays a key role in mobilising these investments.
 To support these efforts and address related climate risks, financial regulators and central banks increasingly adopted green financial and monetary policies (GFMP).
-However, empirical evidence on the effectiveness of GFMP remains scarce.
-This paper sheds light on the impacts of GFMP on RE capacity additions.
-I construct a country-level GFMP index across 26 countries for the years 2000 to 2023.
-Leveraging this index, I deploy two-way fixed effects and quantile panel regressions to quantify aggregate and policy type-specific impacts, and estimate heterogeneous conditional effects.
-Results show a positive relationship between GFMP intensity and RE capacity additions.
-On average, each adopted GFMP is associated with an addition of 1.12 gigawatt RE capacity over the long-term.
-I find positive effects for incentive-based instruments, but not for informational instruments.
-The size of effect shows heterogeneity, suggesting that countries with relatively more mature RE markets experience larger benefits from GFMP.
-This study provides an early empirical quantification of GFMP impacts on the energy transition, and presents a GFMP index that can be deployed in future research.
+However, empirical evidence on the effects of GFMP on the low-carbon energy transition remains scarce.
+This paper sheds light on the impacts of GFMP on RE capacity, a measure of RE investment and key transition indicator.
+I construct a country-level GFMP index capturing the flow and stock of policy intensity and mix across 26 countries for the years 2000 to 2023.
+Leveraging this index, I deploy two-way fixed effects and quantile panel regressions to quantify aggregate, policy type-specific, and heterogeneous conditional effects.
+Results show a positive relationship between GFMP intensity and RE capacity.
+On average, each adopted GFMP is associated with an addition of 0.016 gigawatt RE capacity per million capita, corresponding to 4.8Mt CO2 emissions avoided when displacing fossil energy sources.
+Distinguishing by policy type, I find incentive-based instruments are about twice as effective as informational instruments.
+Both the adoption of GFMP and the size of effect shows heterogeneity.
+This study provides an early empirical quantification of the impact of GFMP on the energy transition, and presents an index that can inform future research.
+Findings hold important policy implications on the green transition.

 You May Also Like: